 The Company presents basic and diluted earnings per share (EPS) attributable to ordinary equity holders of the parent.
 Diluted and basic EPS is calculated by dividing the profit attributable to ordinary equity holders of the parent by the weighted average number of ordinary shares outstanding during the year.
-As of December 31st, 2021 and 2020, the Company has no shares with dilutive effects.
+As at December 31st, 2022 and 2021, the Company has no shares with dilutive effects.